Mine advocates reject that meeting with N.W.T. gov't is 'regulatory capture' | CBC News

 The chamber wrote in a May 26 news release that "despite the efforts of land and water boards, small exploration companies continue both to struggle with the application process and to meet its requirements" — a problem the chamber said could slow exploration in the territory.

-The chamber views extending land use permits more than once would be appropriate if a project has not "materially changed and community engagement is maintained."
+The chamber believes extending land use permits more than once would be appropriate if a project has not "materially changed and community engagement is maintained."

 Three companies wrote to the board supporting extending permit limits, including NorZinc, which runs the Prairie Creek Mine near Nahanni Butte, Fortune Minerals, which has a mineral interest on Tłı̨chǫ lands near Whatì, and De Beers.